spacens/Vue-Grocery-Manager/README.md

-# foodmanager
+# Grocery Manager

-> A food managing application
+> A Grocery Management Application to demonstrate Vue, Vuex and Vuetify

 ## Build Setup